DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

     - At least one lowercase letter
     - At least one digit
     - At least one special character
-14. System queries database for password reset code record matching:
+14. System verifies reset code matches the one sent to user's email
-    - Email address
-    - Reset code
 15. System verifies reset code exists
-16. System checks reset code expiration timestamp
+16. System checks reset code has not expired
-17. System verifies reset code has not been used (IsUsed = false)
+17. System verifies reset code has not been used
-18. System retrieves user account by email
+18. System retrieves user account
-19. System hashes new password using BCrypt with generated salt
+19. System securely processes new password
-20. System updates user record with new password hash
+20. System updates user record with new password
-21. System marks reset code as used (IsUsed = true)
+21. System marks reset code as used
-22. System updates reset code UsedAt timestamp
+22. System records when reset code was used
 23. System logs password reset event with user ID and timestamp
 24. System composes confirmation email:
     - Subject: "Password Changed Successfully - DBMS"